DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_financeutilities/ACCOUNTS-PAYABLE/Setup/Vendor-payments.md

 -	Expand the Payment Management FastTab and select whether the EFT file should **Use vendor bank name**.

+> Note: When  generating the payment and the vendor bank account name / vendor name is **blank** (depending on which one is used), you will receive an error about it being missing for the specific vendor/s.

 ### User identification
 Option to set the User identification to be used when generating the vendor payment.